lemaoliu/qenn/README.md

 # Translation Quality Estimation (TQE) only Using Bilingual Corpora

-It describes the main steps to train translation quality estimation systems only using bilingual corpus, following our recent paper [1].
+This toolkit describes the main steps to train translation quality estimation systems only using bilingual corpus, following our recent paper [1].
+It is developed by Lemao Liu and Atsushi Fujita at NICT.

 ## Train a machine translation system on one bilingual corpus, and then generate 1-best translations for the source side of another bilingual corpus.
 We used Moses [2] as the translation system.
 For setup of Moses, please follow the guideline from